Pete's Dragon (1977 film)

 The project was initially conceived in 1957 as a two-part episode of the Disneyland television series, but it was shelved until it was revived as a musical film in 1975.
-The film was released on November 3, 1977 to mixed reviews from critics, though some praised the animation.
-It was a moderate financial success, grossing $18 million over a $10 million budget.
+The film was released on November 3, 1977, to mixed reviews from critics, though some praised the animation.

 The film received two nominations at the 50th Academy Awards, for musical scoring and original song.
 Capitol Records released a single of Reddy performing "Candle on the Water" (with a different arrangement from that in the film) that reached #27 on the Adult Contemporary charts.

-The film spawned a live-action remake made by Walt Disney Pictures and released in 2016.
+The film spawned a remake made by Walt Disney Pictures and released in 2016.

 Plot

-In New England in the early 1900s, an orphan named Pete flees the Gogans, his abusive foster family, with the assistance of an unseen force he calls Elliott.
-The family calls for Pete to return and promise they will treat him better, while contrastingly expressing their true intentions to punish him severely ("The Happiest Home in These Hills").
-After they abandon their search, Pete falls asleep.
-The next morning, Pete awakens and Elliott is revealed to be a large cartoonish green dragon that can turn invisible ("I Love You, Too").
+In Maine in the early 1900s, an orphan named Pete flees from the Gogans – a horrible and abusive farm family that had previously purchased him – with the assistance of an unseen force he calls Elliott.
+They call for him to return and promise they will treat him better, while also intending to punish him severely.
+After they abandon their search, he falls asleep.
+The next morning, he awakens and Elliott is revealed to be a green dragon that can turn invisible.

-Pete and Elliott visit Passamaquoddy, where the unseen Elliott's clumsiness causes Pete to be labeled a source of bad luck.
-Lampie, the lighthouse keeper, stumbles out of a tavern and encounters Pete.
-Elliott makes himself visible and Lampie, terrified, runs to the townsfolk ("I Saw a Dragon").
-They dismiss Lampie's claims as a drunken rant.
+Pete and Elliott visit Passamaquoddy, where the invisible Elliott's clumsiness causes Pete to be labeled a source of bad luck.
+Lampie, the lighthouse keeper, stumbles out of a tavern and encounters him.
+Elliott makes himself visible and Lampie, terrified, runs to the townspeople.
+They dismiss his claims as a drunken rant.
 In a seaside cave, Pete reprimands Elliott for causing trouble.
-As they reconcile, Lampie's daughter Nora appears, warning that Pete is not safe there because of the incoming tide.
-When she realizes he is orphaned and not from the area, she offers him shelter at the lighthouse, and the two bond (“It’s Not Easy”).
-He learns the story of her fiancé Paul, whose ship was lost at sea the year before, and promises to ask Elliott to try to locate Paul.
+As they make up, Lampie's daughter, Nora, appears, warning that Pete is not safe there because of the incoming tide.
+After realizing he is an orphan and not from the area, she offers him shelter at the lighthouse, and they bond.
+He learns the story of her fiancé, Paul, whose ship was lost at sea the year before, and promises to ask Elliott to try to locate him.

-Itinerant quack Dr. Terminus and his assistant Hoagy win over the gullible townspeople, who are angered by their return (“Passamaquoddy”).
-Lampie and Hoagy attempt to prove that Elliott is real, but cannot get anyone to believe he exists.
-The next day, the local fishermen complain about the scarcity of fish, believing it is Pete's fault.
-Nora tells them the fishing grounds shift from time to time and Pete should be welcomed into town ("There's Room for Everyone").
-That night, Nora and Lampie argue over Lampie's claims of seeing a dragon and Nora's belief that Paul will return ("Candle on the Water").
+Itinerant quack Dr. Terminus and his assistant, Hoagy, win over the gullible townspeople, who are angered by their return.
+After Lampie takes Hoagy to the cave where Elliott resides to prove that he is real, their encounter with him goes awry and they flee.
+Hoagy tries to tell Dr. Terminus about Elliott, but he does not believe him.
+The next day, the local fishermen complain about the scarcity of fish, believing it's Pete's fault.
+Nora says the fishing grounds shift from time to time and Pete should be welcomed into town.
+That night, Nora and Lampie argue over Lampie's claims of seeing Elliott and Nora's belief that Paul will return.